neil-ca-moore/neil-ca-moore.github.io/_drafts/2015-11-13-efficiency.markdown

 - - opinion: It's probably easier to optimise a clean program written without excessive attention to performance, than to optimise a program written for speed from the outset.
 But it's definitely easier to maintain the clean program.
 - - http://c2.com/cgi/wiki?PrematureOptimization

-- maximise short term progress, fix later
-- - we need to complete projects
-- - - prototypes, optimise for quick feedback
-- - we can fix it up later once we know it's the right thing
-- - usually we don't get an opportunity to rewrite so it's a good idea to make the code nice but slow

-- in a pinch to speed development (VELOCITY)
-- - this is the worst kind because we are just trying to complete the functionality without paying attention to speed, it could turn out to be a mistake

-- small problem (VELOCITY)
-- - If the problem is and will remain small then it doesn't matter how it's written.
-- - if the constant factor is small then worse algorithms might be better e.g. map vs vector
-- - - e.g. memory locality, etc.
-- - - show storage hierarchy charts
-- - example: talk about the Sabre thing of writing to disk vs. sending over named pipe

-- safety (SAFETY)
-- - runtime checking to make sure it's not being used as an attack vector

 - choice of language (MAINTAINABILITY + VELOCITY)
 - - big area
 - - maintainable languages are not always slow, but they tend to be